 Asking for someone to arrange meal delivery for when you get home.

-Deciding whether you would like to suppress or donate your breast milk.
-You may want to contact lactation consultant.
+Contacting a lactation consultant to help you decide whether you would like to suppress or donate your breast milk.

-Creating an online memorial on Facebook, Caring Bridge, or World of Remembrance to share pictures, your grief, and create community.
+Creating an online memorial via Caring Bridge or Facebook to share your loss journey and create community.

 Planning a memorial service.